matteofuso/DiscordMusic/README.md

 # DiscordMusic

 After Youtube has striked down all music bots, I decided to make my own bot for Discord.
-This bot is still in development, and I will try to add more features as soon as possible.
+This bot is still working in progress.
+I will try to add more features as soon as possible.
-Any suggestions are welcome!
+Any suggestions are welcome (Please make pull requests / open an issue)!
 Here you can find the status of the project.

 - [ ] Commands:
     - [x] Play